joycemok/joycemok/README.md

 - Java

 ### 😎 Interests
-Professionally I want to work with data that allows me to make a positive societal impact.
-Personally as a sports and music fan, I enjoy working on data related to fields like pop culture, sports, music, and product.
+Professionally, I want to work with data that allows me to make a positive societal impact.
+I'm also interested in extracting findings from business related data to better improve workflow and productivity.
+Personally, I enjoy working on data related to pop culture, sports, music, and product.

 ### 📫 Connect With Me
 Feel free to reach out to me on [Linkedin](https://www.linkedin.com/in/joycemok8/)